Jeopardy host Alex Trebek dies at 80: 'One of the nicest people on this planet'

-Trebek has hosted the long-running Jeopardy series since 1984, and his contract was to continue through 2023.
+Trebek hosted the long-running Jeopardy series since 1984, and his contract was to continue through 2023.
+New Jeopardy episodes hosted by Trebek will continue to air through Dec.
+25. His last day in the studio was Oct.
+29.

 "He was a legend of the industry that we were all lucky to watch night after night for 37 years," Jeopardy executive producer Mike Richards said in a statement.
 "Working beside him for the past year and a half as he heroically continued to host Jeopardy was an incredible honor.
 His belief in the importance of the show and his willingness to push himself to perform at the highest level was the most inspiring demonstration of courage I have ever seen.
 His constant desire to learn, his kindness and his professionalism will be with all of us forever."